claudiasalves/CV/README.md

 <br>

 #### Problem-solving and self-starter
-- Degubbing and troubleshooting in my projects, by resolving errors, researching solutions, reading documentation and using Chrome DevTools
+- Debugging and troubleshooting my projects, by resolving errors, researching solutions, reading documentation and using Chrome DevTools
 - Successfully completed a coding bootcamp with no previous experience in software development
 <br>